Brief Statement of Research Interests

 I. Social Psychology of Communication: How Does the Way We Communicate Influence Motivation and Behavior?

 One line of my research examines the meaning that people derive from the way information is communicated, and the consequences of that meaning for motivation and behavior.
 For example, in one set of experiments, we found that framing future events like children’s college education or retirement in fine-grained (e.g., days) rather than gross-grained (e.g., years) time units led people to perceive a greater sense of connection between their present and future selves.
 This, in turn, made them more willing to take action, like saving for those future events (Lewis & Oyserman, 2015, Psychological Science).
-More recently, we’ve found that similar shifts in communication strategies can be leveraged to facilitate goal pursuit in health decision making (Lewis & Earl, accepted in principle, Journal of Personality and Social Psychology) in part due to the effects of communication strategies on how people make meaning of goal relevant information, and their motivation to regulate their behavior (for a longer discussion, see Oyserman, Lewis, et al., 2017, Psychological Inquiry).
+More recently, we’ve found that similar shifts in communication strategies can be leveraged to facilitate goal pursuit in health decision making (Lewis & Earl, in press, Journal of Personality and Social Psychology) in part due to the effects of communication strategies on how people make meaning of goal relevant information, and their motivation to regulate their behavior (for a longer discussion, see Oyserman, Lewis, et al., 2017, Psychological Inquiry).

 My current research in this line is examining psychological processes involved in communication of environmental information.
 My collaborators and I are beginning to explore how different ways of communicating information about the environment, climate change, and sustainability can shift perceptions and motivation to behave sustainably.